borgbackup/borghash/README.rst

 State of this project
 ---------------------

-**API is still unstable and expected to change as development goes on.**
+**API is still unstable and expected to change as development continues.**

-**As long as the API is unstable, there will be no data migration tools, like e.g. for reading an existing serialized hashtable.**
+**As long as the API is unstable, there will be no data migration tools, e.g., for reading an existing serialized hashtable.**

-There might be missing features or optimization potential, feedback welcome!
+There might be missing features or optimization potential; feedback is welcome!

 Borg?
 -----

-Please note that this code is currently **not** used by the stable release of BorgBackup (aka "borg"), but might be used by borg master branch in the future.
+Please note that this code is currently **not** used by the stable release of BorgBackup (aka "borg"), but it might be used by Borg's master branch in the future.

 License
 -------